TimonLevy/Networking/Bigous Protocolous.md

 >
 > This version was introduced only a year after the last one and it built upon it.
 We're talking:
 > * **Host header** - to identify servers that have multiple Domain Names.
-> * **Persistent connections** - HTTP now keeps it's connection alive after sending a request and doesn't open a new session for each request (Which has an RTT of 3 thanks to the TCP handshake).
+> * **Persistent connections** - HTTP now keeps it's connection alive after sending a request and doesn't open a new session for each request (Which takes a full RTT thanks to the TCP handshake..
+Ugh, digustang).
 > * **6 New methods** that were really helpful in the usage of the protocol.
 (PUT, PATCH, DELETE, CONNECT, TRACE, OPTIONS)
 >
 > Though the protocol **still communicated over cleartext**, which wasn't very cool.